FREQUENTLY ASKED QUESTIONS

 Do you charge a cancellation fee ?

-Yes (unless I am able to fill your appointment).
-No shows, last minute cancellations with less than 24 hours notice and continual rescheduling will be subject to a cancellation fee (50% of standard groom charge) as the time could be allocated to another customer.
+Yes.
+No shows and last minute cancellations with less than 48 hours notice will be charged at the full appointment fee.
 You may be required to prepay before your next appointment will be booked.

 Why won't my dog let me groom him ?
 He fidgets too much !

 Try elevating your dog by putting him on a table or work top.
-Stand him on a non slip surface (a car or bath mat is ideal).
-By doing this your dog will realise this is groom time, not play time and in most cases dogs will be much better behaved, more co-operative & are far more likely to stand still.
+Stand him on a non slip surface (a bath mat is ideal).
+By doing this your dog will realise this is groom time, not play time and in most cases dogs will be much better behaved, more co-operative & far more likely to stand still.
 There is no substitute for daily brushing/grooming.
-The most common places mats start are behind the ears, the neck where the collar sits, in the armpits & the crotch area.
+The most common places mats start are behind the ears, the neck where the collar sits,behind & under the ears, in the armpits & the groin area.

 HAPPY HOUNDS IS A TOTALLY INDEPENDENT BUSINESS